 |London, United Kingdom||LGW||British Airways, Iberia|

-See the following chart for scheduled air service from airports in the region.
-If there aren't any flights directly from your preferred airport, making a connection through another Caribbean airport may be a very viable option.
+Check the following table for airline service from other Caribbean airports.
+Even if there aren't any flights directly from your preferred airport, making a connection through another airport might be a good solution.

 |Castries, Saint Lucia||SLU||Caribbean Airlines|

 |Montego Bay, Jamaica||MBJ||AirLink, Caribbean Airlines|